Where to Stay for Hampshire Caravan Holidays

 Anthony Davies

-We had a great holiday in Hampshire and stayed at Shorefield, not to far away from the beach and the site was very well maintained.
-There are some great places to visit, loved walking around the New Forest, Fordingbridge is pretty and Brockenhurst is a good place for walking and seeing the ponies.
-Paulton's park is also perfect if you have younger children, reasonably good value for money.
+We had a great holiday in Hampshire and stayed at Shorefield, not too far from the beach.
+The site was very well maintained and there are some great places to visit nearby.
+We loved walking around the New Forest, Fordingbridge is pretty and Brockenhurst is a good place for walking and seeing the ponies.
+Paultons Park is also excellent if you have younger children and was reasonably good value for money.

 05/06/2025